5160d/WaniKanify-ReZero/docs/architecture.md

 ## Performance considerations

 - Pages are analyzed by text node count to determine the optimal processing strategy.
-- Light pages (< 6000 text nodes) use `FastAhoCorasickReplacer` for efficient regex-like processing.
+- Light pages (< 4000 text nodes) use `FastAhoCorasickReplacer` for efficient batch processing on the entire document.
-- Heavy pages (≥ 6000 text nodes) use time-sliced processing to prevent main thread blocking.
+- Heavy pages (≥ 4000 text nodes) use time-sliced processing with the same `FastAhoCorasickReplacer` to prevent main thread blocking by processing text nodes individually in chunks.
+- The processing strategy ensures consistent toggle functionality by tracking all replacements for proper reversion regardless of which mode is used.
-- Mutations are batched and processed to avoid overwhelming the browser.
+- Mutations are batched and processed with hot zone detection to avoid overwhelming the browser and interference with dynamic UI overlays.
 - Replacement rules are lazily compiled and truncated when vocabulary changes rapidly.
 - Spreadsheet imports run off the main UI thread and store aggregated results for reuse.
+- Automatic vocabulary refresh is scheduled every 6 hours with duplicate alarm prevention.

 Refer to the individual service files for deeper details.